 The young women who came to the Australian colonies during the Famine years of 1848 to 1850 were from workhouses in all 32 counties throughout Ireland.
-All were destitute and many had lost their parents and families, so were orphans in the modern sense of the word.
+All were destitute and many had lost their parents and families, so were 'orphans' in the modern sense of the word.
 Others were simply unable to support themselves within the family.
-However, the term ‘orphan’, meaning loss of at least one parent, did apply to the vast majority of the 4114 who took up the offer under Earl Grey’s Famine Orphan Scheme.
+The term ‘orphan’, meaning loss of at least one parent, did apply to the vast majority of the 4114 who took up the offer under Earl Grey’s Famine Orphan Scheme.